 The Bank is subject to claims, disputes and legal proceedings in the normal course of business.
 Provision is made for such matters when in the opinion of management and together with legal advice, it is probable that a payment will be made and the amount can be reasonably estimated.
-At 31 March 2015, there was one legal proceeding outstanding against the Bank for which no payment is estimated (31 March 2014: \$5,000,000).
-The directors do not expect the outcome of any other legal actions to have an impact on the Bank's financial position.
+At 31 March 2016, there was one legal proceeding outstanding against the Bank for which a payment of approximately \$500,000 is estimated (31 March 2015: \$5,000,000).